 Why should you work internationally?

 An international career brings social, artistic and economic benefits.
 But there are also frictions and pitfalls to take into account.
-For example, how do you ensure a sustainable approach that does not exhaust you financially or mentally?
+For example, how do you ensure a sustainable approach that does not exhaust you mentally?
 How do you limit your ecological footprint or ensure that you don’t appropriate the inspiration you gain from other cultures?

 In addition, working internationally is not self-evident for everyone.
 Artists with a family, people with limited financial resources or those with disabilities, for example, experience more barriers than others.